biometryhub/rss-symposium-website/content/programme.md

 <tr class="out budgets 1collapsed collapse" aria-expanded="false" style="height: 0px;">
     <td colspan="3">
-        The ranked set sampling (RSS) was first suggested by McIntyre (1952) for mean estimation as efficient method compared to the well known simple random sampling (SRS) method.
-Various modifications of the usual RSS since 1952 are suggested to estimate the population parameters with some applications.
-This talk will be about the RSS and multistage extreme ranked set sampling (MERSS) methods (Jemain et al. 2007) in estimating the population mean.
+        The ranked set sampling (RSS) was first suggested by McIntyre [Australian Journal of Agricultural Research, 3:385-390, 1952] for mean estimation as efficient method compared to the well-known simple random sampling (SRS) method.
+Various modifications of the usual RSS since 1952 have been suggested to estimate the population parameters with some applications.
+This talk will be about the RSS and multistage extreme ranked set sampling (MERSS) methods (Jemain et al. 2007, DOI:10.3844/jmssp.2007.58.64) in estimating the population mean.
 </td></tr>

 <tr>